Wang Zhengwei: Biography

 In 2004, Wang became Executive Vice Chairman of the Ningxia regional government, and on May 12, 2007 was named acting chairman of the Ningxia Hui Autonomous Region, confirmed in January 2008.

 After the 12th National People's Congress in 2013, Wang was appointed to head the State Ethnic Affairs Commission.
 During this time he had been pushing for legislation concerning halal certification.
 He was also named a Vice-Chairman of the Chinese People's Political Consultative Conference, ascending to sub-national ranks.
 On April 2, 2015, Wang was named deputy head of the United Front Work Department, creating an unprecedented situation where two leaders of the department (alongside Sun Chunlan) were of sub-national rank.

-Wang is an alternate member of the 16th Central Committee of the Chinese Communist Party (elevated to full membership during the 4th conference of the committee), and a full member of the 17th and 18th Central Committees.
+Wang is an alternate of the 16th Central Committee of the Chinese Communist Party (elevated to full membership during the 4th conference of the committee), and a full member of the 17th and 18th Central Committees.
 He is also the chairman of Ningxia Social Science Association, a member of the Chinese Ethnic Writers Association and a member of the Ningxia Writers Association.

-In 2022, As part of Xi Jinping’s ethnic assimilation policy, the Chinese Communist Party authorized a corruption inquiry into Wang Zhengwei.
+In 2022, as part of Xi Jinping’s ethnic assimilation policy, the Chinese Communist Party authorized a corruption inquiry into Wang Zhengwei.
 The investigation was initiated because party officials felt that Wang had promoted “unrestrained Muslim culture” while in office.
 This included "promoting certification of halal foods" and encouraging "the building of mosques on a relatively grand scale".
+Wang Zhengwei has also been criticized by some Han nationalists due to these approaches.